Unobtainium: the differences between the Avatar mineral and real life

 In "Avatar: The Way of Water", we follow the story 14/15 years after the first film.
 Earth has become an inhospitable planet, which has led to a new attempt to colonize Pandora.
 The film introduces a new element of Pandora, the Tulkuns, which are whale-like animals we have here on Earth.
 They are highly intelligent, able to communicate, and have a culture of their own.
 However, what makes them important to humans is their brain fluids, as they retain an enzyme that can slow down human aging, and this leads to a massive hunt for this species.
 Interest in Unobtainium has apparently waned, as there is no way to save the land, and with the colonization of Pandora they would have a gigantic reserve of this ore and enough resources to sustain them for a long time.

 Would you like to know more about what the applications of Unobtainium and other fictional ores would be like if they really existed?
-We at Saga made a post on this subject and you can access it by clicking here.
+We at DMT made a post on this subject and you can access it by clicking here.

 References: